-Coco the movie Latino nuances, the back story.
+Coco, The Day of the Dead movie, the Latino nuances, the back story.

 Someone at Pixar had the bright idea of doing a movie set in Mexico about The Day of the Dead.